Yunus Muhammad PC

 STEP BY STEP INSTRUCTIONS ON DEALING WITH THE FBI

+3. NAVIGATING THE COMMUNITY.
 Many Masajed and Muslim organizations, out of their own fear or ignorance, have formed partnerships with the FBI or local law enforcement.
 One of the first supposed signs of “radicalization” (another vague and malleable term) is not wanting to speak to an FBI or other agents.
 To avoid triggering further suspicion of fellow Muslims, a person is encouraged to continue their past habits and activities, such as praying salah at the masjid.
 The FBI have generated a bogeyman of the “lone wolf” or “sleeper cell” Muslim who is a loner.
-Its easy to avoid this type of projection by politely declining to discuss the FBI’s supposed interest in that Muslim, and instead turn to other beneficial topics of conversation.
+Its easy to avoid this type of projection by politely declining discuss the FBI’s supposed interest in that Muslim, and instead turn to other beneficial topics.

-If you start to feel worried or insecure due to the activities of FBI agents or those Muslims who see the FBI as harmless, then it’s probably time to contact an experienced Muslim Attorney.
-That attorney should be familiar with criminal law, investigations, and when and how to engage law enforcement.
+4. PERSISTENT CONTACT.
+If you start to feel worried or insecure due to the activities of FBI agents or those Muslims who see the FBI as harmless , then it’s probably time to contact an experienced Muslim Attorney.
+That Muslim attorney should be familiar with criminal law, investigations, and when and how to engage law enforcement.
 The primary focus is to protect your First Amendment rights to Speech, Religion, and Assembly; also that attorney must know how and when to invoke your Fifth Amendment right to remain silent.

 THIS TOO SHALL PASS.